wanatpj/h_blind/README.md

 ## Objective
 E_BLIND is no longer good way to watermark set of images.
 You can still watermark one or two, but not more with the same watermark.
 You still can have a small set of watermarks, but do not group pictures with the same watermark.
+This document describes a way to crack the results of E_BLIND embedding in the sense that we discover approximately the hidden watermark.
+It is provided CPU and GPU implementation of the crack.

 ## Concept of watermarking
 Quoting wikipedia: